emp3r0r7/WifiBall/README.md

   - Hover over an access point to see detailed information about it in a tooltip.
 - **Toggle Sidebar:**
   - Click the "Show AP List" button to toggle the visibility of the sidebar listing all detected access points and their associated stations.

 ---

+Im not a front-end developer so feel free to contribute if you want to improve the 3d web page!

+---